Rage. When you have to repeat yourself a bazillion times, that’s all you see. Here’s how to get kids to listen without yelling.

 That doesn’t exactly make me feel like an empowered parent.

 We need to have lots of tricks and tools we can turn to when this parenting game gets rough.
-Sometimes, when our kids push our buttons, we forget all the options open to us.

 Options that work much, MUCH better and will get our kids to listen without yelling.